demisto/content/Packs/AzureDataExplorer/Integrations/AzureDataExplorer/AzureDataExplorer_description.md

 ### Required permissions

-- Azure Data Explorer - permission `user_impersonation` of type Delegated
+- Azure Data Explorer - permission `user_impersonation` of type Delegated.
-- Microsoft Graph - permission `offline_access` of type Delegated
+- Microsoft Graph - permission `offline_access` of type Delegated.

 To add a permission:

-1. Navigate to **Home** > **App registrations**.
+1. Navigate to **Azure Portal > **Home** > **App registrations**.
 2. Search for your app under 'all applications'.
 3. Click **API permissions** > **Add permission**.
 4. Search for the specific Microsoft API and select the specific permission of type Delegated.

 ### Authentication Using the Authorization Code Flow (recommended)

-1. In the **Authentication Type** field, select the **Authorization Code** option.
+1. In the *Authentication Type* field, select the **Authorization Code** option.
-2. In the **Application ID** field, enter your Client/Application ID.
+2. In the *Application ID* field, enter your Client/Application ID.
-3. In the **Client Secret** field, enter your Client Secret.
+3. In the *Client Secret* field, enter your Client Secret.
-4. In the **Tenant ID** field, enter your Tenant ID .
+4. In the *Tenant ID* field, enter your Tenant ID .
-5. In the **Application redirect URI** field, enter your Application redirect URI.
+5. In the *Application redirect URI* field, enter your Application redirect URI.
 6. Save the instance.
-7. Run the `!azure-data-explorer-generate-login-url` command in the War Room and follow the instruction.
+7. Run the `!azure-data-explorer-generate-login-url` command in the War Room and follow the instructions.
 8. Save the instance.

 ### Authentication Using the Device Code Flow